jordanbrierley/availability_search/README.md

-# Availibility Search for Firesale
+# Availability Search for Firesale